sweattep/modern_quotes/README.md

 >Change never changes

+>Every matcher's criteria can be inverted by prepending .not:

 >I'm a point guard.
 If I'm 0-for-f-----g-9, I'm not shooting 20 more shots.
 Not going to happen.
 I'm a point guard.
 I'm going to find somebody else.

 >We don't advocate for particular policies or reforms